Lab Manager and Research Technician

 I am broadly interested in trying to understand how chromatin state interfaces with regulation of cell invasive behavior.
 I am using C. elegans anchor cell invasion to identify the suite of chromatin modifiers that regulate invasion, with the hopes of identifying new therapeutic targets to limit the lethality associated with invasive pathologies, such as cancer metastasis.

-I have a strong interest in studying the cellular and molecular mechanisms underlying invasion and metastasis, both hallmarks of cancer.
-Additionally, I am interested in learning more about the various invasion programs utilized during normal organismal development.
-Presently, I am investigating the effects of clinically approved cell cycle inhibitors on anchor cell (AC) invasion, which is an important event in the development of the C. elegans reproductive system.
+I have a keen interest in understanding the molecular and cellular mechanisms underlying cell invasive behavior.
+Presently, I am investigating the effects of clinically approved cell cycle inhibitors on anchor cell (AC) invasion, which is an important step in the development of the C. elegans reproductive tract.

 Yee Man Li